TheBlueDotGame/The-Accountant/README.md

 #### Golden rule - creating genesis

-When creating genesis node, the one that creates a genesis vertex, it is necessary that the genesis node will use wallet for creating genesis transaction once.
+When creating genesis node that creates a genesis vertex, it is necessary that this node will use wallet for creating genesis transaction only once.
 This wallet cannot be used again.
-The genesis transaction receiver is should be a separate wallet that will have all the created tokens and will be responsible for distributing tokens to other wallet.
+The genesis transaction receiver should be a separate wallet having all created tokens in genesis transaction.
+This receiver will is then responsible for distributing tokens to other wallets.
 Transferring founds from genesis wallet to self will fail.
-Transferring founds to genesis wallet by any other wallet will fail.
+Transferring founds to genesis wallet by any other wallet will fail too.

 #### Silver rule - transferring founds